 - a.
 Compression will be felt through spark plug hole. - Keyway of crankshaft will be aligned with cylinder 1. - c.
 No rocker arm/push rod movement if crankshaft is rotated slightly back and forth.
 If they are moving, rotate crankshaft 1 full revolution. - Insert a 0.127 mm (0.005 in.) feeler gauge between end of 1 valve and rocker arm.
-Turn adjuster until a slight drag is felt.
-Hold in this position and tighten setscrew securely.
-Torque setscrew to 7.9 N·m (70 in. lb.).
+Turn adjuster or adjustment nut (based on design), until a slight drag is felt.
+Hold in this position and tighten locking nut or setscrew securely.
+Torque setscrew to 7.9 N⋅m (70 in. lb.).
 After tightening recheck adjustment.
-Proper valve clearance is 0.101/0.152 mm (0.004/0.006 in.). - 3.
-Repeat procedure for other valve on side 1. - Viewed from PTO end, rotate crankshaft 270° (3/4 turn) counterclockwise and align crankshaft keyway with cylinder 2, which now puts cylinder at TDC on compression stroke. - 5.
-Repeat steps 3-4 for setting valve clearance on side - Rotate crankshaft to check for free operation of valve train.
+Proper valve clearance is 0.101/0.152 mm (0.004/0.006 in.). - 4.
+Repeat procedure for other valve on side 1. - Viewed from PTO end, rotate crankshaft 270° (3/4 turn) counterclockwise and align crankshaft keyway with cylinder 2, which now puts cylinder at TDC on compression stroke. - 6.
+Repeat steps 3-4 for setting valve clearance on side 2. - 7.
+Rotate crankshaft to check for free operation of valve train.
 Check for clearance between valve spring coils at full lift, or bending of push rod(s) can occur.
 Minimum allowable clearance is 0.25 mm (0.010 in.).